Courses and Classes for Parents 2018

 Pictures from Science for Fun Space Week:

-The Maths for Fun programme begins on October 12th with first year students and their parents.
-Watch here for updates and photos on how the programme is going.
+The Maths for Fun programme began on October 12th with first year students and their parents.

 One Book One Community Literacy Initiative 2016 – “Name Upon Name” by Sheila Wilkinson